Cheese dumpling soup – Kaspressknödel

 Regional cheese varieties are used in all cases.
 In Salzburg, it is made with beer cheese, and in Tyrol with mountain cheese or gray cheese.

-Tip: You can also season it with fresh marjoram, thyme, or other herbs.
+You can also season it with fresh marjoram, thyme, or other herbs.

 What kind of soup should you put it in?

 Since the emphasis is on the flatbread and not the soup itself, a hearty soup or vegetable soup goes best with it.
 But it is also very tasty with meat soup.
-I recommend this diet chicken soup to go with it.
+I recommend this chicken soup to go with it.

 diet chicken soup